 Comrie Medical Centre and Aberfeldy and Kinloch Rannoch Medical Practice are two separate practices in Tayside, a fellow would spend the year working within the two practices.
-Our first rural fellow was in 2012, since that time 5 rural fellows enjoyed their time with us and continued to work locally.
+Our first rural fellow was in 2012, since that time 6 rural fellows enjoyed their time with us and continued to work in rural settings.

 Both practices are training practices and boast a learning culture.
-Comrie Medical Centre has 2.5 wte partners and admitting rights to Crieff Community Hospital caring for 2,700 patients.
-Rural fellows are encouraged to engage in an 'intermediate care' role in Crieff Community Hospital.
+Comrie Medical Centre currently has 2.5 wte partners and 2 salaried GPs, and admitting rights to Crieff Community Hospital caring for 2,700 patients.

-Aberfeldy and Kinloch Rannoch Medical Practice have 5.25wte partners working across two sites.
+Aberfeldy and Kinloch Rannoch Medical Practice have 4.4wte partners and 2 salaried GPs working across two sites.
 Kinloch Rannoch is the only dispensing practice in Tayside, open 10 sessions a week.
 Aberfeldy and Kinloch Rannoch care for 4,800 patients of which 600+ patients are cared for at Kinloch Rannoch.